 If you’re a total beginner who is just getting started with acrylics, be sure to look through the list of artist supplies for acrylic painting that are listed below.
 You can also read an overview of these basic art supplies for acrylic painting.

 The 3 most important artist supplies you will need are acrylic paint, paintbrushes, and a painting surface such as canvas or wood panels.
 But if you’ve never used them before, how do you know what to get?
 Read through the descriptions below to learn more about what to look acrylic paints.

 • Prime Art 1013 PK05 Palette Knife

 There are many brands of acrylic paints available.
-Not all are created equal, however.
+However, not all are created equally.
 I personally use Golden, Liquitex, and Winsor-Newton.
 Lascaux is also another good (but expensive!) brand.
 The good thing about acrylic paint is that you can mix the paint with any brand.
 So if you’re unsure of which brand to get, buy a tube from every brand to give them a try.

 How do I know what kind of paint to get?